 The best road trip route from Phoenix to Las Vegas really depends on what you're after.
 The two quicker routes are serviceable if you only really care about Vegas itself, but nothing beats the beauty of the Red Rock Scenic Byway and the forests and parks that flank it.

-If time isn't a concern for you, you could probably take the Sedona route both ways and still have things to check out – to spice things up on the way back, consider a detour to Prescott, for example, or go through Flagstaff's impressive checklist of nearby monuments.
+If time isn't a concern for you, you could probably take the Scenic Route both ways and still have things to check out – to spice things up on the way back, consider a detour to Prescott, for example, or go through Flagstaff's impressive checklist of nearby monuments.

 Scenic Route (through Sedona & Flagstaff)